Longest Common Subsequence: Python, C++ Example

 The diagram below shows that the recursive algorithm called the function with the same parameter several times.

-In the dark-colored box, you can notice overlapping sub-problems. (“RG”, “RA”), (“RG”,”R”) and others are called several times.
+For example, look at the recursion tree.
+In the dark-colored box, you can notice overlapping sub-problems. (“RG”, “RA”), (“RG”,”R”), and others are called several times.

-For optimizing this, we have the approach of Dynamic Programming (DP).
+To optimize this, we have the approach of Dynamic Programming (DP).

-Recursive Method of Longest Comm Sequence
+Recursive Method of Longest Common Subsequence

-The graph is shown above is the recursive method.
+The graph shown above is the recursive method.
 Each recursive function has a base case to break the recursion or start returning from its stack.

-• If all elements before the last element have a match, then increase the length by one and return
+• If all elements before the last element have a match, then increase the length by one and return.

-• Pass two patterns to the function, and take the max value of the return
+• Pass two patterns to the function, and take the max value of the return.

 • If one pattern has zero length, then we have no subsequence to compare.
 Return 0 in this case.
 This is the base case of the recursion.